| EXECUTIVE SUMMARY

 Economic Development and Population Growth

-10. Rapid population growth creates a severe drag on
+10. Rapid population growth creates a severe drag on rates of economic development otherwise attainable, some-

 times to the point of preventing any increase in per capita